How to use the if-else blade condition if else in Laravel?

 @endif

-The code snippet shows the use of an if-else blade condition.
-It creates a simple and clean workflow without the use of many brackets or nested structures.
+The code snippet shown above makes use of an if-else blade condition.
+This creates a simple and clean workflow without using many brackets or nested structures.
 We can also add multiple if-else conditions as shown below.

 @if (count($records) === 1)